alaybey/OpenLibrary/OpenLibrary/README.rst

   Application server or web server (like tomcat, tomcat EE, payara, glassfish, websphere)

 Note:
 I didn't use CDI or like things.
-So tomcat can bu used
+So tomcat can be used

 How to install and deploy/run ?
 --------------------------------